Ridgebeck/CarND-Vehicle-Detection/writeup_template.md

 [video1]: ./project_video.mp4

 ---
-###Writeup / README

-####1.
-Provide a Writeup / README that includes all the rubric points and how you addressed each one.
-You can submit your writeup as markdown or pdf.
-[Here](https://github.com/udacity/CarND-Vehicle-Detection/blob/master/writeup_template.md) is a template writeup for this project you can use as a guide and a starting point.

-You're reading it!

-###Histogram of Oriented Gradients (HOG)
+### Train a SVC with the help of Histogram of Oriented Gradients (HOG) feature extraction

-####1.
-Explain how (and identify where in your code) you extracted HOG features from the training images.

-The code for this step is contained in the first code cell of the IPython notebook (or in lines # through # of the file called `some_file.py`).
+The code for this step is contained in the file `train_SVC.py`.
+All help functions can be found in `functions.py`.

+#### 1. Reading in the training data images

 I started by reading in all the `vehicle` and `non-vehicle` images.
+I then verified the total amount of vehicle and non-vehicle images and looked randomly at some of the data to get an impresion of the quality of the data set.
 Here is an example of one of each of the `vehicle` and `non-vehicle` classes:

 ![alt text][image1]

-I then explored different color spaces and different `skimage.hog()` parameters (`orientations`, `pixels_per_cell`, and `cells_per_block`).
-I grabbed random images from each of the two classes and displayed them to get a feel for what the `skimage.hog()` output looks like.
+I then explored different color spaces and different `skimage.hog()` parameters, especially `orient`, `pixels_per_cell`, `cells_per_block`, and `hog_channel`.
+I grabbed random images from each of the two classes and displayed them to get a feel for what the `skimage.hog()` output looks like and what influence each parameter has on the output.
+I found out that I was able to achieve the best performance with the following parameters:
+`color_space = YCrCb`
+`orient = 9`
+`pixels_per_cell = 8`
+`cell_per_block = 2`
+`hog_channel = 0`
+`spatial_size = (16,16)`
+`hist_bins = (32)`
+`spatial_feat = True`
+`hist_feat = True`
+`hog_feat = True`

+I tried the different color spaces and it seemed that RGB and YCrCb delivered the best results, while YCrCb was a bit more reliable.
+It seems that the built-in algorithms for the HOG feature extraction work a bit better in YCrCb.
+I set the orientations to the maximum recommended amount of 9.
+I could see a noticebale difference for values above 9.
+The hog channel 0 seemed to be working better than 1 and 2, but `ALL` delivered the best performance.
+Looking at all channels also adds more reliability if a feature was not shown well in one specific channel.
+All features were enabled. `spatial_size`, `pixels_per_cell`, `cell_per_block`, and `hist_bins` were selected based on how much they increase the result and how much the influenced the performance.
+For that purpose I stopped the time for the calcuation of the features and compared it against each other.

-Here is an example using the `YCrCb` color space and HOG parameters of `orientations=8`, `pixels_per_cell=(8, 8)` and `cells_per_block=(2, 2)`:
+Here is an example of an image using the above stated parameters:

 ![alt text][image2]

-####2.
-Explain how you settled on your final choice of HOG parameters.

-I tried various combinations of parameters and...

-####3.
-Describe how (and identify where in your code) you trained a classifier using your selected HOG features (and color features if you used them).

-I trained a linear SVM using...
+Then, I had to stack the features and apply a (per column) X scaler and create a features vector.

+#### 2. Training the SVC

+I split up the data into randomized training and test sets and fitted it to the linear SVC.
+I then trained with the same parameters a couple of times and looked at the resulting test accuracy.
+I started with around 70% and ended (with the above mentioned parameters) at roughly 99% accuracy.
+The trained SVC as well as the X scaler was then saved in a pickle file.

-###Sliding Window Search
+### Sliding Window Search

-####1.
-Describe how (and identify where in your code) you implemented a sliding window search.
-How did you decide what scales to search and how much to overlap windows?

-I decided to search random window positions at random scales all over the image and came up with this (ok just kidding I didn't actually ;):
+The code for this step is contained in the file `test_on_images_1.py` and `test_on_images_2.py`.
+All help functions can be found in `functions.py`.

+#### 1. Sliding windows on the test images

+First, I loaded the trained SVC and the X scaler.
+Then

 ![alt text][image3]

-####2.
-Show some examples of test images to demonstrate how your pipeline is working.
+#### 2. Show some examples of test images to demonstrate how your pipeline is working.
 What did you do to optimize the performance of your classifier?

 Ultimately I searched on two scales using YCrCb 3-channel HOG features plus spatially binned color and histograms of color in the feature vector, which provided a nice result.
 Here are some example images: